django/channels/docs/community.rst

 * Apollo_, a real-time polling application for corporate and academic environments.
 * DjangoChannelsJsonRpc_, a wrapper for the JSON-RPC protocol.
 * channels-demultiplexer_, a (de)multiplexer for ``AsyncJsonWebsocketConsumer`` consumers.
+* channels_postgres_, a Django Channels channel layer that uses PostgreSQL as its backing store.

 Community Tutorials
 ===================